 Since clients from around the state traveled to Charles’ residence outside of Fredericksburg to purchase his prints and paintings, he thought perhaps he should have a gallery in town.
 He said, “Any fool artist who opens an art gallery in Fredericksburg, Texas, should open on April Fool’s Day”.
-On April 1, 1971, Charles and Dawn opened their first gallery.
+On April 1, 1971, Charles and Dawn, his wife, opened their first gallery.

-From the very first black and white prints of 1964 through April of 1996- when Charles passed away- he painted thousands of originals in all mediums, produced over 1500 different prints, sculpted several bronzes and created six books.
+From the very first black and white prints of 1964 through his passing in 1996, Charles Beckendorf painted thousands of originals and prints in all mediums, sculpted several bronzes and published six books.